rti/askwikidata/README.md

 ```

 ### Configure API Keys
-If you do not want to use a local LLM, AskWikidata can access LLM APIs by hosted on Huggingface.
-Configure your HF API key in the `HUGGINGFACE_API_KEY` environment variable.
+If you do not want to use a local LLM, AskWikidata can access the Huggingface LLM API.
+Configure your Hugginface API key in the `HUGGINGFACE_API_KEY` environment variable.

 ### Run tests